Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/introduction.rst

    MCU Control mode

+.. only:: RTL8721D

-In MCU Control mode, users should prepare the :file:`atcmd_config.json` file in advance, convert it into a bin file (for detailed instructions, refer to AN VFS Chapter), and download it to the module’s corresponding Flash partition along with the image.
+   In MCU Control mode, users should prepare the :file:`atcmd_config.json` file in advance, convert it into a bin file (refer to :ref:`Virtual File System <amebadplus_virtual_file_system>` for detailed instructions), and download it to the module’s corresponding Flash partition along with the image.
    If no VFS AT command configuration file is provided, the default configuration of UART will be used.

+.. only:: RTL8726EA

+   In MCU Control mode, users should prepare the :file:`atcmd_config.json` file in advance, convert it into a bin file (refer to :ref:`Virtual File System <amebalite_virtual_file_system>` for detailed instructions), and download it to the module’s corresponding Flash partition along with the image.
+   If no VFS AT command configuration file is provided, the default configuration of UART will be used.

-For different chips, the default UART input and output ports are shown in the following table.
+For different chips, the default UART input and output ports are listed in the following table.

 .. table:: Default UART port and baud rates for chips
    :width: 100%